-- located in the park.
-60. Each rain garden located in the park will have one bench located along the perimeter - 62.
-The PUD proposed to comply with the following City of Austin Dark Sky regulations:
+60. Each rain garden located in the park will have one bench located along the perimeter.

+- to a maximum of 0.9 surface acres. - 62.
+The PUD proposed to comply with the following City of Austin Dark Sky regulations: • Use of low Kelvin rated lights (3000 Kelvin or less) for outdoor lighting.